 We will be using SQL Server Management Studio (SSMS) for all our SQL queries.

-- Server type must be Database Engine.
+- Server type set to Database Engine.

-Once everything is entered correctly, press Connect.
-In the Object Explorer pane, select the expand box for Databases.
+In the Object Explorer pane, expand Databases.

 SELECT

 We can query the records in a table using a SELECT statement.
+In other words, use a SELECT statement to view data from a database table.

 SELECT * FROM [dbo].[D_Entity];